jfgcf/ads_houseofthings/README.md

 ### Template Method
 #### Problem in Context
-In this application all the devices receive updates from sensors.
+In this application all the actuators receive updates from sensors.

 As there can be many types of devices it is only logical that these devices can have their own method implementation to adapt to the sensor reading they receive.
 That is why the Template Pattern is used in HoT.
 The Actuator abstract class defines the operations ( methods) with a template method set to be final, "Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure." (as given in GOF book, by Eric Gamma).